Ahmedouu/p2p2p/README.md

 # ToDo/Notes:

-so currently this works both ways windows <-> linux but sometimes it might stop and not respond to the query in the dialer, need to find a better way to handle the reponse, mdns is not very reliable ...
+so currently this works both ways windows <-> linux but sometimes it might stop and not process to the reponse in the dialer, need to find a better way to handle the reponse, mdns is not very reliable ...

-Remove Websockets,  they are only needed for the multiaddr, only if there is way to get mdns() to respond with the multiaddr when the query exchange happens.

 # Questions

 It's possible to get two dialers with the same peerId connected to one listener, but why ?
 Of course theeses dialers will have communication with the listener but not between each other.

+Remove Websockets,  they are only needed for the multiaddr, only if there is way to get mdns() to respond with the multiaddr when the query exchange happens?